ajdavis/emptysquare-hugo/emptysquare/content/libbson-and-libmongoc-1-6-1-and-1-5-5.md

 No dramatic story here, just some bug fixes:

 * Correct the rules to parse localThresholdMS option from the MongoDB URI.
-* Prevent crash in mongoc_cursor_destroy if "query" or "filter" are invalid.
+* Prevent crash in <a href="http://mongoc.org/libmongoc/current/mongoc_cursor_destroy.html">mongoc_cursor_destroy</a> if "query" or "filter" are invalid.
 * Include a file, mongoc-cluster-sspi.c, that had been omitted from the release archive.
-* Fix logic bugs in mongoc_bulk_operation_t validation code.
+* Fix logic bugs in <a href="http://mongoc.org/libmongoc/current/mongoc_bulk_operation_t.html">mongoc_bulk_operation_t</a> validation code.

-I've backported the localThresholdMS and mongoc_cursor_destroy fixes to the 1.5 branch and released libbson and libmongoc 1.5.5 with those changes only, for the PHP Driver's sake.
+I've backported the localThresholdMS and <a href="http://mongoc.org/libmongoc/current/mongoc_cursor_destroy.html">mongoc_cursor_destroy</a> fixes to the 1.5 branch and released libbson and libmongoc 1.5.5 with those changes only, for the PHP Driver's sake.

 # **Links:**